First, let’s discuss what an open concept home is. (in case you’ve never heard of that term.)

 When you walk into the apartment, you enter a cozy vestibule (where the realtor is standing) which is one of my favorite parts.
 To the right as you walk in, is the kitchen and straight ahead is the living room.

 My charming entry with ribbon banded mahogany inlay on oak floors.
 The kitchen is on the left and hallway at the bottom left.
+This is the favorite part of my apartment because this entry and the little hall it connects to connect to the living kitchen, living room, bathroom, closets and bedroom.

 Walking through the little winding hall, we come to a closet that I use as a utility closet.